developmentseed/stylewriter/README.md

 on the tile server itself, and in which the styles applied to the data are not limited in any sense.

+## Using StyleWriter with Views

+Given the complex nature of what StyleWriter's views integration does, it requires the use of a display plugin and style plugin in conjunction.
+The style plugin is written to be close to the OpenLayers Data style plugin in configuration, despite the fact that the underlying structure is much different.

+1. Add a new *Mapfile* display to a View
+2. Set the style to *Mapfile*
+3. Configure the style plugin

+    Minimum & maximum colors: these are the colors that will be assigned to the minimum and maximum (in numeric terms) values of the dataset.
+      The colors are blended together into shades numbering the value of 'Gradations' by converting the colors to HSL (Hue, Saturation, Luminosity) and linearly stretching between each component

+    Join field name: This is the name of the join field _in the datasource_ - thus, if the Shapefile refers to countries by a column named 'FIPS', then this field should contain the text FIPS.
+This is equivalent to a foriegn key in other systems.

+    Join field: the value of the join field for this view.
+The options are taken from the fields that are available to the view.

+    Value: the value of the data.
+This can be an integer or float field.
+Note that the join and value fields are pushed into mapfiles without being rendered by the views stack - so that they are most likely 'pure' values without formatting

+4. If the view is properly configured, it will be available when creating a new StyleWriter layer.

 ## Using StyleWriter with Drush

 StyleWriter includes a [Drush][d] command called 'stylewriter-cache-all.'